Summary: in this tutorial, you’ll learn about the PHP AND operator and how to use it to build a complex logical expression.

 ,&&

-) to combine two boolean expressions and returns true if both expressions evaluate to true; otherwise, it returnsfalse
+) to combine two boolean expressions and return true if both expressions evaluate to true; otherwise, it returnsfalse

 . - The logical AND operator is short-circuiting.